ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>sccsvrunity-v2- I developped a different digging system than v0 and it is using the same ik than v0. <em>But the inverse kinematics system here in my repos isn't very complicated and barely approached in code in what i did.
+<p>sccsvrunity-v2- I developped a different digging system than v0 to make voxels destroyable without using the collision and raycast system of unity.
+Also i am using here the same ik than v0.
+Here the IK is working with the unity physics engine but the voxel destruction is not. <em>The inverse kinematics system here in my repos isn't very complicated and barely approached in code in what i did.
 I am simply using the "solve for x" of wolfram's circle circle intersection everywhere in the limbs in this suite/series/portefolio and also in SCCoreSystems. </em></p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":620,"sizeSlug":"large","linkDestination":"none"} -->